DragonRidersUnite/book/src/12-ship-it.md

 That command will build your game for all platforms DragonRuby GTK can target.
 Check out the `builds/` folder.
 You'll see all sorts of files that are your game builds.

-Depending on what operating system your computer is using, you can even launch and play the release version of your game.
+Depending on what operating system your computer is using, you can even launch and play the released version of your game.
 On Linux, open `target-practice-linux-amd64.bin`.
-On MacOS, open `target-practice-mac-0.1/Target Practice.app`.
+On macOS, open `target-practice-mac-0.1/Target Practice.app`.
 On Windows, launch `target-practice-windows-amd64.exe`.

 ## Upload to Itch